Red Tractor Overview – Can it be Trusted?

 Red Tractor is the largest food assurance scheme in Britain, that supposedly ‘promotes and regulates food quality’.
 It is managed by the limited company Assured Food Standards (AFS) and is owned and funded by the British farming and food industry.
 In other words, Red Tractor is funded by farmers to promote their own products and consequently has a complete lack of independent scrutiny.

 What the consumer is not told is that Red Tractor products only go very slightly beyond the bare minimum legal standards in order to receive the label.
-Far from being open or transparent, many of the practices allowed on Red Tractor farms would horrify people.
-Our exposés of Red Tractor farms have shown time and time again that the scheme does very little other than serve the interests of farmers’ pockets.
+Far from being open or transparent, many of the practices allowed on Red Tractor farms would horrify the general public.
+Viva!’s exposés of Red Tractor farms have shown time and time again that the scheme does very little other than serve the interests of farmers’ pockets.
 Just because an animal is reared on British soil, it doesn’t mean they’ve lived a happy life.

-Between 2019 and 2021, we have exposed 11 Red Tractor farms for their horrific conditions.
-Red Tractor used to ignore our calls to action until the pressure became too much thanks to public scrutiny, such as our success over Hogwood or a turkey farm supplying one of the largest poultry processors in the UK, Avara Foods.
-More recently, Red Tractor has started to suspend farms far more quickly – as was the case with Gravel turkey farm and Flat House pig farm.
+Between 2019 and 2023, we have exposed 16 Red Tractor farms for their horrific conditions.
+Red Tractor used to ignore our calls to action but when the pressure became too much, predominately due to public scrutiny after damaging investigations of farms like Hogwood, they’ve started to suspend farms far more quickly to satisfy media enquiries.
 But the crucial point is that Red Tractor approves farms of an appallingly low standard.
 The scheme only takes action when their PR may be affected, not when animals are clearly in pain.

 At the time of our investigations between 2017 and 2019, Hogwood was a Red Tractor-assured farm which supplied Tesco.